-Jen has edited several award-winning documentaries including Emily Kassie’s Academy award-winning I Married my Family’s Killer about love and intermarriage in post-genocide Rwanda, as well as two films with Alison Klayman: Ai Weiwei: Never Sorry (IFC Films) and The 100 Years Show (Netflix) featuring the 101 year old painter Carmen Herrera.
-Ai Weiwei: Never Sorry won a US Documentary Special Jury Prize at the Sundance Film Festival and was shortlisted for the Academy Award.
+Jen has edited several award-winning documentaries including Emily Kassie’s Academy award-winning I Married my Family’s Killer about love and intermarriage in post-genocide Rwanda, and Alison Klayman's Ai Weiwei: Never Sorry (IFC Films) which won a US Documentary Special Jury Prize at the Sundance Film Festival and was shortlisted for the Academy Award.
 Jen also earned an Emmy nomination for "Outstanding Editing: Documentary and Long Form.”
-Jen’s first film job was assistant editing on Ruth Leitman’s Alma, which was selected for the Whitney Biennial.
+Jen’s first film job was assistant editing on Ruth Leitman’s southern gothic documentary Alma, which was selected for the Whitney Biennial.

 In 2018, Jen has several films premiering: Kristi Zea's Everybody Knows...
-Elizabeth Murray (PBS) , Alison Klayman's Take Your Pills (Netflix) and John Schienberg's Colossus.
-Jen is currently editing This Changes Everything (directed by Tom Donohue), an investigative look at gender disparity in Hollywood.
+Elizabeth Murray (PBS) , Alison Klayman's Take Your Pills (Netflix) and John Schienberg's Colossus, rare look into the aftermath of deportation and separation.
+Jen is currently editing Buster Williams: Bass to Infinity (directed by Adam Kahan), featuring intimate stories about America's greatest art form: jazz.

 Jen grew up in Cheverly, MD, a vibrant community in Prince George's County on the border of Washington, DC.
 In college, Jen raised chimpanzees as a part-time job.
 After completing her undergraduate studies in sociology and political science at Emory University, Jen explored the world playing pickup soccer from Kinshasa, Zaire, to Lijiang, China.
-After working at Channel 4 in London, Jen returned to the U.S. to earn an MA in Film Studies from Emory University.
+Jen worked at Channel 4 in London, then returned to the US to earn an MA in Film Studies from Emory University.
 She cut her first feature, the hilarious road comedy Waste, while living in Brisbane, Australia.
-She now lives with her husband and two kids in Nyack, New York, where she also coaches youth soccer.
-The short documentary The Invisible World is Jen’s debut as a director.
+She now lives with her husband and two kids in Nyack, New York.
+She still loves to play and watch sports, and also coaches.
+The short documentary The Invisible World, featuring Hudson Valley painter Mark Weiss, is Jen’s debut as a director.